1. Overview

 The list describes the deflators we use on various components of expenditure.
 A similar approach to deflation is taken for both the UK and England productivity measures.

-• The Subjective Analysis Return (SAR) Annexe A - part of local authority revenue expenditure and financing - produced by DLUHC, is used to produce a basket of goods representing local authority intermediate consumption; this is then deflated by the ONS’ Consumer Prices Index (CPI), Services Producer Price Index (SPPI), Producer Price Index (PPI), Retail Prices Index (RPI), and Average Weekly Earnings (AWE).
+• The Subjective Analysis Return (SAR) Annex A -- part of local authority revenue expenditure and financing -- produced by MHCLG, is used to produce a basket of goods representing LA intermediate consumption; this is then deflated by relevant component indices taken from the ONS's Consumer Prices Index (CPI), Services Producer Price Index (SPPI), Producer Price Index (PPI), Retail Prices Index (RPI) and Average Weekly Earnings (AWE).

 • The care cost benchmark data produced by Laing Buisson is used to deflate intermediate consumption for independent sector residential and nursing care.